angelbarrera92/idp-enterprise-research/outcome.md

 Then, you'll need to understand that these kinds of changes, where developers are used to working in a specific way, are hard to implement.
 So there are many ways to enforce it, the two most common are:

 - The fast way (top-down): impose it.
-A CTO - or a manager - can impose a new way of working on the teams.
+A CTO - a C level - or a manager - can impose a new way of working on the teams.
 - The slow way (bottom-up): convince them by providing them with a better way of working, and by showing them the benefits of it.

 ## Second phase: Plan and design